jecki/DHParser/documentation/StepByStepGuide.rst

 EOF will only match if the very end of the file has been reached.

 Now, what would be the easiest way to allow our sequence of words to be ended like a real sentence with a dot "."?
-As always when defining grammars on can think of different choice to implement this requirement in our grammar.
+As always when defining grammars one can think of different choices to implement this requirement in our grammar.
 One possible solution is to add a dot-literal before the "§EOF"-component at the end of the definition of the "document"-rule.
 So let's do that.
 Change the line where the "document"-rule is defined to::